pranavius/InstanceCollectionHelper/Docs/InstanceCollectionHelper.md

 (method) InstanceCollectionHelper:SetInstanceDifficulty(difficultyID: number)
 ```

-Sets instance difficulty based on the provided value (Usable for all instance types)<br/>
+Sets instance difficulty based on the provided value (Usable for all instance types)<br>
 *Provides a consistent experience when changing difficulties either from the UI or chat command.*

 @*param* `difficultyID` — ID associated with an instance difficulty